-The outcomes:

-- help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful - help students choose the most suitable course or career.
+The outcomes help predict which students are well prepared for a particular course or career and/or which students are more likely to be successful.

+The outcomes help students choose the most suitable course or career.

 We are committed to making our documents accessible in accordance with the WCAG 2.1 Standard.
-We're always looking to improve the accessibility of our documents.
-If you find any problems or you think we're not meeting accessibility requirements, contact us at info@cambridgeinternational.org with the subject heading: Digital accessibility.
+We are always looking to improve the accessibility of our documents.
+If you find any problems or you think we are not meeting accessibility requirements, contact us at info@cambridgeinternational.org with the subject heading: Digital accessibility.
 If you need this document in a different format, contact us and supply your name, email address and requirements and we will respond within 15 working days.

-Cambridge Assessment International Education, The Triangle Building, Shaftesbury Road, Cambridge, CB2 8EA, United Kingdom t: +44 (0)1223 553554 email: info@cambridgeinternational.org www.cambridgeinternational.org © Cambridge University Press & Assessment September 2021
+Cambridge Assessment International Education, The Triangle Building, Shaftesbury Road, Cambridge, CB2 8EA, United Kingdom t: +44 (0)1223 553554 email: info@cambridgeinternational.org www.cambridgeinternational.org